-Mercaptopurine is used to treat certain types of leukemia.
-Mercaptopurine is sometimes given with other cancer medications.
+Purixan is used to treat acute lymphoblastic or lymphocytic leukemia.
+This medicine is sometimes given with other cancer medications.

-You should not use mercaptopurine if you have ever used mercaptopurine or thioguanine (Tabloid) and they were not effective in treating your condition.
+You should not use Purixan if you have ever used Purixan or thioguanine and they were not effective in treating your condition.

-Some people using mercaptopurine have developed a rare fast-growing type of lymphoma (cancer).
+Some people using Purixan have developed a rare fast-growing type of lymphoma (cancer).
 This condition affects the liver, spleen, and bone marrow, and it can be fatal.

-You should not use mercaptopurine if you are allergic to it, or if you have ever used mercaptopurine or thioguanine (Tabloid) and they were not effective in treating your condition.
+You should not use this medicine if you are allergic to Purixan or thioguanine, or if you have ever used this medicine or thioguanine and they were not effective in treating your condition.

 any type of viral, bacterial, or fungal infection; or